Georacer/ap_controller_analysis/tecs_analysis_2/notes.md

 - [ ] The difference between `SEBdot_dem` (TECS2.EBDD) and `SEBdom_dem_tot` (TECS2.EBDDT) is directly proportional to the `SEBdot_error`.
 But kind of a moot point, since we also have access to the error via TECS2.EBDD-TECS2.EBDE.
 - [ ] TECS_SPD_OMEGA must not be set to zero.
 It will completely cripple the airspeed estimator, making it merely integrate longitudinal acceleration.
 This will lead either to overspeed or stall.
 - [ ] TECS_THR_DAMP doesn't seem to have a positive effect in the default simulation.
 At 0 the performance is OK.
 As the value increases, the airspeed/altitude overshoot becomes more and more.
 This parameter seems to works as a true damper to energy regulation.
+- [ ] TECS_CLMB_MAX will be capped as max_climb_condition probably due to expected pitch saturation well before throttle saturation.
+Same for TECS_SINK_MIN.